 I was recently thinking about our new homeschool year and making a mental list of the things I need to do to prepare for it.
 Then I began to think about the things that didn’t go very well last year and how I can help make this our best homeschooling year yet!
 I came up with a list of promises I’d like to make to myself and my family.
 I’m going to print my list, put it where I can see it every day, and try to follow my own advice to make this a wonderful school year!

 While homeschooling is a serious calling and something we shouldn’t take lightly, it is also a time we should cherish.
 It’s a time to teach our children academics, but it’s also a time to love them, set a good example for them, and to just enjoy being with them before they grow up and move on with their lives.
 I am so very thankful to have these years with my kiddos at home, and I’m realizing that the years pass by so very quickly!
 My children are now 17, 15, and 9.
 I’m realizing that we really don’t have that many more years with all 3 of the children here at home with me.
-So, in order to have our best homeschool year yet, I’ll share with you my list of promises for the new school year.
+So, in order to have our best homeschool year yet, I’ll share with you my list of promises to my family for our new homeschool year.

 …not to worry if we don’t do everything I had on my to-do list that day.